-The Audit Committee was formed on September 27, 2016 and held 1 meeting during the fiscal year ended December 31, 2016.
+The Audit Committee held four meetings and took one action by unanimous written consent during the fiscal year ended December 31, 2022.
 The duties and responsibilities of the Audit Committee are set forth in the Charter of the Audit Committee which was recently reviewed by our Audit Committee.
 Our Audit Committee determined that no revisions needed to be made to the charter at this time.
-A copy of the Charter of the Audit Committee is available on our website, located at www.checkpointtx.com.
+A copy of the Charter of the Audit Committee is available on our website, located at www.checkpointx.com.
 Among other matters, the duties and responsibilities of the Audit Committee include reviewing and monitoring our financial statements and internal accounting procedures, the selection of our independent registered public accounting firm and consulting with and reviewing the services provided by our independent registered public accounting firm.
 Our Audit Committee has sole discretion over the retention, compensation, evaluation and oversight of our independent registered public accounting firm.